sandialabs/spack-manager/docs/snapshot_workflow.md

 Next, we decide how to take advantage of the prebuilt snapshots on the machine.
 Here we use the `spack manager external` command to specify a "view" in which we want to pull external packages into our environment.
 Snapshots are organized by date.
-In the future spack-manager will find the latest snapshot available on your machine automatically.
-Here we will use the latest snapshot through a symlink, and one that is attributed to our GCC with CUDA configuration, called `gcc-cuda`.
+With the `--latest` flag, spack-manager will find the latest snapshot available on your machine automatically.
+Here we will use the latest snapshot and one that is attributed to our GCC with CUDA configuration, called `gcc-cuda`.
 Views are typically organized by compiler, e.g. `intel`, `clang`, `gcc`, and
 `gcc-cuda`, etc. We will need to "blacklist" any packages we plan on developing locally, but this happens automatically for packages we have already set as develop specs.
 ```
-[user@el1 user]$ spack manager external /projects/exawind/exawind-snapshots/environment-latest external -v gcc-cuda
+[user@el1 user]$ spack manager external --latest -v gcc-cuda
 ==> Warning: included configuration files should be updated manually [files=include.yaml]
 ```